November 28th is also known as Red Planet Day and French Toast Day.

-In the 16th Century, Portugal began to colonize modern-day East Timor, taking full control by 1702 and naming it Portuguese Timor.
-Portugal's rule over the following centuries was rather limited, as they saw it as little more than a trading post.
-By 1975, Portugal had all but given up on the colony and civil unrest was rife, which allowed East Timor to break away from Portugal.
+In the 16th Century, Portugal began to colonize modern-day East Timor, taking complete control by 1702 and naming it Portuguese Timor.
+Portugal's rule over the following centuries was somewhat limited, as they saw it as little more than a trading post.
+By 1975, Portugal had all but given up on the colony, and civil unrest was rife, which allowed East Timor to break away from Portugal.

 1964 NASA launched the Mariner 4 space probe on a mission to Mars.

 1958 The US SM-65 Atlas missile completed the first successful intercontinental ballistic missile launch.

 SM-65 Atlas missiles were already being deployed for full operational use within a year.
 By 1965, they were already dated and replaced with newer, higher-tech intercontinental ballistic missiles (ICBM).
 This was just the first of many Atlas missiles, with newer variants still in use today.

 1929 Explorer Richard E. Byrd became the first person to fly over the South Pole.

 1920 Irish Republican Army (IRA) ambushed British soldiers near Kilmichael in County Cork.

 The IRA managed to kill 17 British personnel.

 1919 Lady Nancy Astor became the first woman to become a member of the British House of Commons.

 She was elected with a large majority, taking the place of her husband Waldorf Astor, who moved into the House of Lords.